-In the book, “What got you here, wont get you there” Marshall Goldsmith , It describes, how successful people became more successful.
+In the book, “What got you here, won’t get you there” Marshall Goldsmith, describes, how successful people became more successful.
 You might be satisfied with the way your employees are working and the skills they already possess, but that alone doesn’t carry them further.
-Constant learning brightens their lamp of knowledge which eventually impacts in the company’s progress.
-Employees should be given exposure to new technologies and shared updates on the emerging trends.
-A suggestion would be helping them completing online learning badges like they have in linkedIn, asking an employee to give presentation every week on a new thing they have learned, setting up a library in the office and motivating to read books.
+Constant learning brightens their lamp of knowledge which eventually impacts the company’s progress.
+Employees should be given exposure to new technologies and shared updates on emerging trends.
+A suggestion would be helping them complete online learning badges as they have in linkedIn, asking an employee to give a presentation every week on a new thing they have learned, setting up a library in the office, and motivating to read books.

 Lend An Ear

 Great leaders are good listeners.
-Each of them have different ways of thinking and see things from different perspectives.
+Each of them has different ways of thinking and see things from different perspectives.
 You can yield solutions for your quest when you put them together.
-Value their inputs and only in a startup phase you can have such a communication .
+Value their inputs and only in a startup phase you can have such a communication.
 Assigning administrative roles is important, where the lead does not get a chance to conduct meeting often rather others should be given an opportunity to organize this develops their skills.

-Here are few things that can possibly happen when knowledge is shared:
+Here are a few things that can possibly happen when knowledge is shared:

 - Participative Decision making